Dorot Foundation

 Israel-Based Team

 Neil Harris - DFI Israel Director: Founded Kibbutz Tuval and served as IDF medic during First Lebanon War.
-Specializes in experiential education for social change, HIV/AIDS prevention, and Jewish-Palestinian dialogue.
+Specialises in experiential education for social change, HIV/AIDS prevention, and Jewish-Palestinian dialogue.

-Tiferet Bassel - DFI Israel Program Director: Born to American immigrants in Jerusalem with MA in Cultural Studies from Hebrew University.
+Tiferet Bassel - DFI Israel Programme Director: Born to American immigrants in Jerusalem with MA in Cultural Studies from Hebrew University.
 Former Director of Yahel Social Change Fellowship.

 Application Process & Timeline